jss367/substack_analyzer/DESIGN.md

 - **Path B (totals only)**: Use a **Kalman smoother** (structural time‑series) to decompose net changes into latent `gross_adds` and `cancels`, with:

   - Smoothness priors on adds.
-  - A **tenure‑based hazard prior** for churn (declining with age), modulated by seasonality and content cadence.
+  - A **tenure‑based hazard prior** for churn (declining with age), modulated by content cadence.
 Enforce monotonicity of the age‑hazard spline or use a decreasing basis to avoid pathological shapes.
 When only totals exist, anchor paid churn with observed paid data and share information to free churn via a prior relationship.

 **Outputs**